2016 Conference Presentations

 Presenters: Summer Shaffer and Deborah Yeung, Colorado State University

-Learn five simple, yet innovative, strategies to discover your brand, create your voice and make an impact on today's students.
+Learn how to develop a brand presence on campus: five simple, yet innovative, strategies to discover your brand, create your voice and make an impact on today's students.

 Innovate the Interview